josimard/angular-requirejs-seed/README.md

 ## Why?

-- Because AMD modules are great for re-usability and scalabilty
+- Because AMD modules are great for code re-usability and scalabilty
 - Because we like browser errors like "syntaxError: missing X on ListControl.js (line 56, col 2)"
-- Because AngularJS is great, but we want the choice to use jQuery plugins and awesome HTML5 libraries.
+- Because AngularJS is great, but we want to use jQuery plugins and awesome HTML5 libraries.
 This application demonstrates the freedom you can get while staying organized.
+- Because we don't want to add a <script> tag for each controller, see [config.js](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/config.js).

 ##Installation